GSR Research Officer Scheme

 You are eligible to apply for this route if you meet the following criteria:

-It is your responsibility of the applicant to demonstrate these criteria clearly on your application form.
+It is the responsibility of the applicant to demonstrate these criteria clearly on their application.
+Please ensure you indicate the number of credits associated with the relevant modules covering your social research methods training.

 Join our Virtual Q&A Session